 Technology transfer is usually focused on inventions, but UMass Amherst faculty in the creative arts, such as authors, composers, artists, sculptors and architects also create valuable works that can benefit the public.

 Unlike inventions, most such works are scholarly works owned by their creators.
 However, many such works never get distributed beyond academic circles, because creative artists don’t often know a lot about copyrights and trademarks or how to license them to publishers and other distributors.

-We are developing a program to serve these faculty members, their students and staff by giving them advice, guidance and perspective on how to protect and license their works.
-Where the challenges are significant, we are willing to get directly involved and help make things happen.
+We have developed a program to serve these faculty members, their students and staff by giving them advice, guidance and perspective on how to protect and license their works.
 Some creative artists may wish to start new companies to develop and distribute their works, and we can provide you with some assistance and a list of resources to help you get started.